College Historical Society: Extern Society

 The society continued from 1815 as the Extern Historical Society.
 Among its members at this time were Isaac Butt, a president of the society who tried unsuccessfully in 1832 to have the society readmitted, Joseph Sheridan LeFanu, Thomas Davis (a president of the society) and John Blake Dillon and many other notables of the nationalist cause.
-In 1843, under auditor William Connor Magee, future Archbishop of York, the society reformed within the college after a student petition, again on the condition that no subject of current politics was debated.
-This provision remains in the rules of the society as a nod to the past, but the college authorities have long since ceased to restrict the subjects of the society's debates.
+In 1843, under auditor William Connor Magee, future Archbishop of York, the society re-formed within the college after a student petition, again on the condition that no subject of current politics was debated.
+This provision remains in the laws of the society as a nod to the past, but the college authorities have long since ceased to restrict the subjects of the society's debates.

 19th century

 The society continued successfully after that with many lively debates, including the motion on June 10, 1857 ‘That the Reform Bill of Lord Grey was not framed in accordance with the wants of the country’, proposed by Isaac Butt and opposed by Edward Gibson.
 This era was considered by many to be the high point of the society, with many of its members moving to high political positions.
-It was common for the Members of Parliament for Dublin University to have served on the Committee of the Hist, such as Edward Gibson and David Plunkett, who were both auditors, and Edward Carson, who was the Librarian.
+It was common for the Members of Parliament for Dublin University to have served on the Committee of the Hist, such as Edward Gibson and David Plunkett, who were both auditors, and Edward Carson, who was the librarian.
 Bram Stoker, author of Dracula, became auditor in 1872.
 In 1877, Charles O'Connor (judge), the last Master of the Rolls in Ireland, became auditor.
-In 1864 the society collected money from its members to erect statues of Edmund Burke and Oliver Goldsmith at the Front Gate of college.
+In 1864 the society collected money from its members to erect statues of Edmund Burke and Oliver Goldsmith at the Front Gate of the college.

 The society moved to the Graduates' Memorial Building (GMB) in 1904, which it shares with the University Philosophical Society.
 The college board relaxed its rules, allowing such motions as ‘That the Gaelic League is deserving of the support of every Irishman’ in 1905 and 1906.